nyergler/nyergler.github.io/content/posts/2020-06-26-customize-babel-configuration-with-macros.md

 );
 ```

-Note that I&#8217;m setting what looks like the Tailwind class list as the `style` property of my element: that&#8217;s because `tw` is actually a function that utilizes Babel&#8217;s macro functionality to map the classes to their underlying CSS properties.
+Note that I'm setting what looks like the Tailwind class list as the `style` property of my element: that's because `tw` is actually a function that utilizes Babel's macro functionality to map the classes to their underlying CSS properties.

 With this small bit of configuration in place, running the CRA build script results in pure Javascript I can use in my downstream projects, including the necessary CSS.

-There are other advantages, too: someone reading this code can now &#8220;follow their nose&#8221; to figure out what&#8217;s going on.
-One of the most persistent problems I&#8217;ve encountered when approaching a large codebase is understanding how the source is built: where does a dependency come from? how is the code compiled? where &#8212; why!? &#8212; does a transformation happen?
+There are other advantages, too: someone reading this code can now "follow their nose" to figure out what's going on.
+One of the most persistent problems I've encountered when approaching a large codebase is understanding how the source is built: where does a dependency come from? how is the code compiled? where --- why!? --- does a transformation happen?
 This component now answers those questions for me: the use of Babel (and the macro) is **explicit**.

-[^11]:  There&#8217;s probably another post here: getting shared components to work with external CSS has been a real pain for me.
+[^11]:  There's probably another post here: getting shared components to work with external CSS has been a real pain for me.

  [1]: https://create-react-app.dev/docs/available-scripts#npm-run-eject